mserykh/mserykh/README.md

 ### Hi there 👋 I am Marie

-I have recently started my internship🥳 as a Frontend Developer.
+Iam a Frontend Developer at digital agency based in th Netherlands.

 I have completed:
 - Frontend / JS course